thijse/Arduino-CmdMessenger/README.markdown

 4. Enjoy!

 ## Trouble shooting
 * If the PC and Arduino are not able to connect, chances are that either the selected port on the PC side is not correct or that the Arduino and PC are not at the same baud rate.
-Try it out by typing commands into the Arduino Serial Monitor.
+Try it out by typing commands into the Arduino Serial Monitor, using the ConsoleShell
+* Some boards (e.g. Sparkfun Pro Micro) need DtrEnable set to be true.
 * If the port and baud rate are correct but callbacks are not being invoked, try looking at logging of sent and received data.
-See the SendandReceiveArguments project for an example
+See the SendandReceiveArguments project for an example.
+* If you have a problem that is hard to pinpoint, use the CommandMessengerTests testsuite.
+This project runs unit tests on several parts on the mayor parts of the CmdMessenger library.
+Note that the primary function is not to serve as an example, so the code may be less documented  and clean as the example projects.

 ## Notes
 An example for use with Max5 / MaxMSP was included up until version 2. (it can still be found here https://github.com/dreamcat4/CmdMessenger).
 Since we have not been able to check it wil Max/MaxMSP, the example was removed.

 ## Changelog

+### CmdMessenger v3.6
+* [Arduino] Bugfix: approx 1 in 1000 commands failed, when multiple binary parameters are sent over
+* [Arduino] Bugfix: Binary sending of non-number would give compile time error
+* [Arduino] feature: Posibility to send command without argument
+* [Arduino] feature: Posibility to send floats with scientific notation, to get full float range
+* [.Net/.Mono] Added Unit tests
+* [.Net/.Mono] Consistent variables on .NET and Arduino side.
+* [.Net/.Mono] Major performance improvement (for boards like Teensy 3), by combining queued commands

 ### CmdMessenger v3.5
 * [Arduino] Added console shell sample